SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

 6. Prepare reports related to expenditure of the event.
 7. Present mementos to chief guest, guest of honor, etc.

-# Procedure to draw Fixtures: Knock-out (Bye and Seeding) and League (Cyclic, Staircase and Tabular)
+# Procedure to draw Knock-out Tournament Fixtures
-## Knock-out Tournament
 - Essential points for Knock-out Tournament
     1. Total number of teams participating in the tournament.
     2. Total number of byes.